bigtop/bigtopweb.com/index.md

 The stable libraries are:

  - [Bigtop Core](/core) - utilities for generating and manipulating URLs and hyperlinks;
- - [Bigtop Routes](/routes) - bidirectional type-safe mappings between RESTful URLs and Scala code.
+ - [Bigtop Routes](/routes) - bidirectional type-safe mappings between URL paths and Scala code.

 We encourage and appreciate any feedback - if you have any suggestions or comments, please get in touch via our [Github] page.